|Executive Chair – Hattie Stacey

 |Director for Publicity – Connor MacDonald

 |Deputy Director for Publicity – Phoebe Bright

-Phoebe is a second-year HSPS student at Christ’s College, reading Sociology.
+Phoebe is a third-year HSPS student at Christ’s College, reading Sociology.
 Her background is in communications mainly, but she did an Art Foundation before coming to Cambridge – and getting involved in publicity is a great way for her to use those creative skills on something exciting.
 She has a strong belief that she is part of something really special in The Wilberforce Society.
 There are some incredible opportunities here, and she wants to get the word out about the work that TWS does!